byishimo1234-glitch/alu-shell/permissions/README.md

-Command that writes a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+Command that write a script that adds execution permission to the owner, the group owner and the other users, to the file hello